By Nate Gadzhibalaev

 Messaging apps are expected to play a greater role in marketing in 2018 with the introduction of more sophisticated chatbots and completely change the way organizations serve their customers.

 Facebook has already launched an open-source research platform for chatbot developers and social media platforms in general are investing more and more into developing chatbot frameworks.
-In 2018, we’ll start seeing the effects in digital customer service.
+We will continue to see the effects in digital customer service.